tidodda/lodestone-locator/README.md

 ```
 solved as a matrix system. closer lodestones get weighted more heavily since their angular error matters more, then it's re-solved a few times.

-instead of trusting one fit, it takes 60 random subsets of the readings, up to 6 each, solves every one, and finds the point closest to all 60, the geometric median. that holds up against outliers much better than a plain average. bad readings get flagged by checking residuals against median + 6·MAD, and if outliers show up but 3+ good readings remain, it re-runs on just those.
+instead of trusting one fit, it takes 300 random subsets of the readings, up to 6 each, solves every one, and finds the point closest to all of them, the geometric median. that holds up against outliers much better than a plain average. bad readings get flagged by checking residuals against median + 6·MAD, and if outliers show up but 3+ good readings remain, it re-runs on just those.

-uncertainty is how spread out the 60 estimates end up. tight cluster means good geometry, scattered means noisy data. it always produces something, messy data or bad geometry or outliers included, though it won't be as tight as algorithm a when the input is clean.
+uncertainty comes from how spread out those 300 estimates end up around the median — the 50th percentile spread is reported as a "typical" figure, the 90th percentile as a worst-case. tight cluster on both means good geometry, a big gap between them means the fit is shakier than it looks. it always produces something, messy data or bad geometry or outliers included, though it won't be as tight as algorithm a when the input is clean.

+*(earlier versions ran several small ensembles and kept whichever one reported the smallest spread — that's just picking the luckiest random draw and reporting its optimistic number as if it were the real uncertainty. one larger ensemble, read honestly, gives an unbiased estimate instead.)*

 ## picking a winner

-both algorithms run every time, though algorithm a skips itself under 3 readings. whichever reports the smaller uncertainty wins. if only one produced a result, that one's used. if both fail, the readings just don't work together.
+both algorithms run every time, though algorithm a skips itself under 3 readings. algorithm a wins whenever it produces a result — it's an exact feasible region derived straight from the constraints, not a heuristic, so a smaller-looking number from algorithm b doesn't get to override it. algorithm b only takes over when a's wedges don't overlap at all (too few readings, or the data's too contradictory to reconcile). if only one produced a result, that one's used. if both fail, the readings just don't work together.

+as a sanity check, if b's point falls outside a's region, that's flagged as a disagreement — usually means a bad reading or wrong sprite somewhere worth double-checking, rather than something to silently resolve by comparing magnitudes.

 ## the numbers you get